 - Fertility Preservation Program for children.
 The only such program in the region, the program provides an additional option for children with cancer or other medical conditions that could affect their future fertility.
 These options are for post-pubertal and pre-pubertal children.

-- Minimally invasive and robot-assisted surgery.
+- Minimally invasive and robotic surgery.

 - Proton beam therapy.
 Children with cancer stand to benefit the most from proton beam therapy, and conversely can suffer the greatest long-term harm from conventional radiation therapy since their organs are still developing.
 Proton beam therapy is an attractive option for children with certain types of cancer.